H-Yulong/DCC/README.md

 M({}, A:U0 --> A : U0),
 N({A:U0, f:A -> A}, x:A --> f @ x : A)
 ```
-and it should still type check.
+and it should still type check (Remember to add a comma after label `L0`!).

-3. We say that a label context `D1` is a *subset* of another label context `D2`
+3. We define that a label context `D1` is a *subset* of another label context `D2`
 if `D2` contains all label definitions that `D1` contains.
 This gives a stronger
-weakening property: a well-typed expression is still well-typed in a larger label context.
+weakening property: if a term is well-typed in `D1 ; Γ` and `D1` is a subset of `D2`,
+then that term is also well-typed in `D2 ; Γ` (Lemma 3.6).
+For example, the original label context with just `L1` and `L0` is a subset of the following context,
-For example, our term is still well-typed in the following context.
+and our term is still well-typed in it.
 ```
 M({}, A:U0 --> A : U0),
 L1({A:U0}, x:A --> x:A),